karthikbhata97/scapy-tftp/README.md

   -m MULTIPLE, --multiple MULTIPLE
-                        Open given number of connections to TFTP server
+                        Open given number of connections to TFTP server Commands are entered comma seperated command list in interactive input mode. `exit` to end.
+                        Eg: >>> get one,get two
 ```

 Use ```get``` and ```put``` to share  files between client and server.